avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 		sudo dpkg -i glmark2-es2-fbdev_2014.03+git20150611.fa71af2d-0ubuntu5_arm64.deb

   If everithing is Okay, then you can test it:

 		sudo glmark2-es2-fbdev (test it remotely)

+# Wifi

+  Install packages:

+		sudo apt-get install crda wpasupplicant

+  Enable wifi editing the file /etc/network/interfaces and adding:

+		allow-hotplug wlan0
+		iface wlan0 inet dhcp
+			wpa-ssid SID
+			#psk="00012345678901234567890"
+			wpa-psk afde07531d767050796db24c3d449e26a449c15b98bfaf20148970ec43242078
+			dns-nameservers 8.8.8.8 8.8.4.4
+			wireless-power off

+  Where SID os you AP name and xxxxxxxxx is your encrypted password.
+  Generate encrypted password like so:

+		wpa_passphrase SSID xxxxxxxxx

+  and finally boot and connect to Wifi